open-cogsci/osdoc/include/api/srbox.md

 __Important note 1:__

-If you do not specify a device, the plug-in will try to autodetect the SR Box port.
+If you do not specify a device, the plugin will try to autodetect the SR Box port.
 However, on some systems this freezes the experiment, so it is better to explicitly specify a device.